 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgical oncologists and orthopedic oncologists are doctors who specialize in treating bone cancer using surgery.
 Surgery for bone cancer often involves a wide excision of the tumor.
 A wide excision means that the tumor is removed, along with a margin of healthy tissue around it in all directions.
-Learn more about the basics of cancer surgery, and talk with your doctor about the recovery period for the specific surgery you will have.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Learn more about the basics of cancer surgery.

 If the tumor is in an arm or leg, techniques to keep the arm or leg intact are used whenever possible.
 However, amputation, which is the removal of the arm or leg with the tumor, is sometimes necessary, depending on the tumor’s size and/or location.